im-open/setup-deploy-keys/README.md

 - Adding `insteadOf` rules in the git config.
 These rules will rewrite git urls it encounters for the provided org/repo and point to the applicable alias entry that was added to the ssh config.
 This will ensure it uses the right deploy key when interacting with different private repositories.

 These entries and `insteadOf` rules are necessary when using multiple deploy keys because of the way GitHub handles requests.
 From [webfactory/ssh-agent]:
 > When using Github deploy keys, GitHub servers will accept the first known key.
 But since deploy keys are scoped to a single repository, this might not be the key needed to access a particular repository.
-Thus, you will get the error message fatal: Could not read from remote repository.
-Please make sure you have the correct access rights and the repository exists. if the wrong key/repository combination is tried.
+Thus, you will get the error message fatal: "*Could not read from remote repository.
+Please make sure you have the correct access rights and the repository exists*" if the wrong key/repository combination is tried.

 More details on context, usage, troubleshooting or known issues and limitations can be found on the original repository [webfactory/ssh-agent].